 The husband took the passbook and, much like her, opened it to see the balance and saw all the entries they had made over the years.
 It hadn’t been that bad a run, he thought.
 They realized that their marriage wasn’t just about quarrels and arguments.
 There were plenty of good moments too.

 Life is no fairy tale, but it’s not a horror story either.
-It’s neither a comedy or tragedy, it just is.
-When life goes jelly, we often only look at the negatives, the depressing times, the trying times of the past.
-Mind loses its ability to see the complete picture, to remember the beautiful moments too.
+It’s neither a comedy or a tragedy, it just is.
+When life goes belly up, we often only look at the negatives, the depressing times, the trying times of the past.
+The mind loses its ability to see the complete picture, to remember the beautiful moments too.
 When you lose a tooth, for instance, for days thereafter, the tongue keeps going to the empty space.
 It’s not interested in the other 31 teeth still intact.
-Instead, it keeps rolling on the cavity of the lost tooth.
-Similarly, mind is attracted to what we are missing, and in doing so, it overlooks, even rejects, what we already have.
+Instead, it keeps rolling over the cavity of the lost tooth.
+Similarly, the mind is attracted to what we are missing, and in doing so, it overlooks, even rejects, what we already have.

 A newly wed couple asked their master, “What shall we do to make our love last?”

 This is the secret of successful relationships: love other things together and don’t lose sight of the good you have.
 When you are able to love not just the person you love but what they love, your relationship reaches a whole new level.
 If what matters to them starts to mean something to you, living together becomes a great deal easier.

 Loving and living together at the same time is only possible when two people care about what the other person loves.

 Loving is inevitable.
 Giving is optional.Don't leave empty-handed, consider contributing.

 Comments & Discussion

 Please login to read members' comments and participate in the discussion.